Gabesiegel/Gabesiegel/Output.md

 ### Few-Shot Example 1 Input

 **Example question:** 68-year-old male with a history of hypertension and coronary artery disease presents to the emergency department with worsening shortness of breath, orthopnea, and lower extremity edema.
 He has been compliant with his medications.
-How should I manage diuresis for this patient?
+How should I manage the initial stablization and diuresis for this patient?
 Does he need aspirin?

 #### Few-Shot Example CorePendium (CorePendium are truncated in the example for learning purposes):